 Our submission and all supporting appendices are available from the CAA website and can also be found below.

 Design principles submission and supporting appendices

-We are currently consulting on our airspace and the areas where flight paths could be positioned in the future for IPA.
-For more information and to have your say, visit the Heathrow consultation website www.heathrowconsultation.com.
+Between January and March 2019 we consulted on our airspace and the areas where flight paths could be positioned in the future for IPA.
+More information, including the documents presented during the consultation, can be found on the Heathrow consultation website www.heathrowconsultation.com.